[ dissidents Home ] [ Runner's Goodies ]

 A small update...

 Some folks have asked about the addition of protein to this drink.
 Normally, large amounts of protein will delay gastric emptying, and thus, are not advisable.
-Recent preliminary research seems to indicate that a modest addition of protein can speed the uptake of glycogen without slowing passage through the stomach.
+Some research indicates that a modest addition of protein can speed the uptake of glycogen without slowing passage through the stomach.
 Specifically, a ratio of four grams of carbohydrate to one gram of protein seems to do the trick.
-This is the essence behind the new recovery and workout drinks Endurox and Accelerade.
+This is the essence behind certain workout drinks like Endurox and Accelerade.
 If you'd like to experiment with this technique, it is very simple to modify the JimAde recipe, above.
 There are many whey-based protein powders on the market.
-One popular variety is Designer Whey made by Next Proteins.
-Designer Whey is available in an unflavored, unsweetened version (they call it "natural flavor").
-To get the 4:1 ratio, simply add one-half scoop of Designer Whey to the 20 oz.
+These are available in an unflavored, unsweetened version (sometimes called "natural flavor").
+To get the 4:1 ratio, simply add one-half scoop of whey protein isolate to the 20 oz.
 JimAde recipe.
 That's it.
 I've used it several times and I like it.
 Protein supplements are not cheap, though.
 Normal JimAde costs about 6 cents per 20 oz. serving.
-Adding a protein supplement will increase the cost to around 30 to 40 cents per serving (still a lot cheaper than either Accelerade or Endurox, though).
+Adding a protein supplement will increase the cost to around 30 to 40 cents per serving (still a lot cheaper than commercial alternatives, though).
 A final note of caution: Do NOT leave any protein-based drink "hanging around" for more than about 30 minutes, even if it's refrigerated.
 It makes a nice medium in which airborne bacteria can grow and multiply.
 This is a fairly standard precaution that comes from most protein supplement suppliers.

 [ dissidents Home ] [ Runner's Goodies ]